itcomesinwaves/NewHome/README.md

 ### Search.jsx:

   * Here you can search for different pets by your specifications!
 You can search by breed, by animal type, by hair length, size, and gender!
-  * This component will render a sea
+  * This component will render a list of animals that meet these specifications, and will give you the ability to view more and focus on a specific animal that a user is interested in

 <h1>
 <h1>